 Faultlines (2015-2020)

-The images for this series of work were made over a six year period whilst cycling and walking over 2000 miles around Britain travelling through almost all of the licence blocks.
+The images for Faultlines were made over a six year period whilst cycling and walking over 2000 miles around Britain, travelling through the oil and gas licence blocks.
+The work represents the contested landscapes under threat and was inspired by people met along my journeys.

 Not Here, Not Anywhere, an extended essay by ecologist Helen Baczkowsa, describes the geology of shale rock and the impact on people living in the those areas subject to fracking proposals and can be viewed by clicking the above link..